 According to the 2014-2018 ACS 5-Year Estimates, 158 farmworkers by occupation and 231 individuals with employment in the agricultural industry are in the City.
-These individuals make up less than 1% of the SCAG region population (see Figure 2-38, Farmworkers Employment, below).
+These individuals make up less than 1% percent of the SCAG region population (see Figure-Table 2-221398, Farmworkers Employment, below).
+However, ACS data does not provide an accurate representation of the farmworker population, given the data combines personspeople employed in farming with personspeople employed in forestry and fishing.
+Additionally, ACS data does not provide any distinction between high and low wage occupations; or hired and contract labor.

-Figure 2-38.
+Table Figure 2-221398.
 Farmworkers Employment